-7. The external auditors as part of their annual audits of banks/DFIs shall verify that all requirements as stipulated above and Annexure V & VI for classification and provisioning for assets have been complied with.
-The State Bank of Pakistan shall also check the adequacy of provisioning during on-site inspection.
+7. The external auditors shall verify as part of their annual audits of banks & DFIs that all requirements as stipulated above and Annexure III & IV for classification and provisioning for assets have been complied with.
+State Bank of Pakistan shall also check the adequacy of provisioning during on-site inspection.